openvinotoolkit/anomalib/src/anomalib/models/image/uflow/README.md

 ## [Optional] Download pre-trained models

-Pre-trained models can be found in [this release](https://github.com/mtailanian/uflow/tree/main/configs), or can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1W1rE0mu4Lv3uWHA5GZigmvVNlBVHqTv_?usp=sharing)
+Pre-trained models can be found in [this release](https://github.com/mtailanian/uflow/releases/tag/trained-models-for-all-mvtec-categories), or can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1W1rE0mu4Lv3uWHA5GZigmvVNlBVHqTv_?usp=sharing)

 For an easier way of downloading them, please refer to the `README.md` from the [original code](https://www.github.com/mtailanian/uflow)

-For reproducing the exact results from the paper, different learning rates and batch sizes are to be used for each category.
-You can find the exact values in the `configs` folder, following the [previous link](https://drive.google.com/drive/folders/1W1rE0mu4Lv3uWHA5GZigmvVNlBVHqTv_?usp=sharing).

 ## A note on sizes at different points